 They will send an identical contract to the buyer’s solicitor, together with copies of the title deeds and your completed forms, for them to review.

-Check out our full guide to filling out the paperwork and preparing to exchange.
+- Find out more: filling out the paperwork and preparing to exchange

 3. Answer your buyer’s questions